 Ask better questions for improved client communication

 Do you know why customers would prefer to stay away from salespeople?
 It often happens to me (and I certainly believe many of you too) when I enter a store and do all I can to avoid the salespeople in the store.
 Even if we are sometimes looking for something specific, we do not want to be advised by a seller.
-Unfortunately, sellers still have the reputation of being those who force their goods on us, for it is widely believed that sellers do not act in our best interests, but in those of their own.
+Unfortunately, sellers still have the reputation of being forceful hard-selling salespeople, for it is widely believed that sellers do not act in our best interests, but in those of their own.

 Often businesses, freelancers and service providers make the mistake of saying that they believe that the customer knows a lot less than they do.
 They do not let customers have their say, both to impress customers, as well as to inform and train them.

 In the world that we live in today, it is no secret that customers make use of the Internet and many other sources to gain knowledge.
 Some customers could be even more aware and informed than ´the seller in the store´ (freelancers and other service providers).

 Especially with important projects such as building a house, most customers spend a lot of time choosing the location (transport links, leisure options, neighbourhood, etc.), design (environmental compatibility, energy efficiency, comfort, etc.), material and much more.
 In most cases, customers already have an exact idea of what their house should look like when they engage an architect.
 And unless a freelancer or service provider knows what customers think about a "product", they will not be able to respond effectively to customers.

 As a result, one of the most important tips in better client communication is to use questioning techniques rather than saying techniques.
 This means more open-ended questions, which cannot simply be answered with "yes" or "no", and usually require more elaborate replies.